Avoiding Tree Removal Errors What to do to determine If a Tree is Safe

 Preservation order search

-In order to search for a preservation permit, you must contact the Secretary of State for the Environment.
-They can inform you whether the tree is protected and provide you with the necessary information and guidance.
+In order to search for a preservation order, you must contact Secretary of State, Department of the Environment.
+They will be able to determine if the tree is protected and will provide the information you require and direction.

 FAQs: